srowley/ggity/README.md

 ## Acknowledgements

 I am very grateful to @mindok, the author of ContEx, who graciously accepted and provided feedback on contributions to that library, which in turn inspired me to write this (and flat out copy some a few parts of ContEx in so doing).
-I do not view GGity as a replacement for ContEx; it as a personal opportunity for me to learn a lot at my own pace.
+I do not view GGity as a replacement for ContEx; it is a personal opportunity for me to learn a lot at my own pace.
 I made it public in case it might be helpful to others as an example.

 Acknowledgement is also due to Hadley Wickham and others who have built [ggplot2](https://ggplot2.tidyverse.org/); the library is great, but Wickham's grammar of graphics is really an excellent piece of academic work in its own right.
 Along with Edward Tufte's book I think it is safe to say a golden age of visualization ensued.